franksam007/Linux/Mysql_root_password_setting.md

 In the above command, there is no space between -p and 'OLDPASSWORD'.
 If you put a space between them, the command will fail.

 ### Recover MySQL password
-1. Stop the MySQL server process with the command sudo service mysql stop
+1. Stop the MySQL server process with the command <code>sudo service mysql stop</code>
-2. Start the MySQL server with the command sudo mysqld_safe —skip-grant-tables —skip-networking &
+2. Start the MySQL server with the command <code>sudo mysqld_safe —skip-grant-tables —skip-networking &</code>
-3. Connect to the MySQL server as the root user with the command mysql -u root
+3. Connect to the MySQL server as the root user with the command <code>mysql -u root</code>

 At this point, you need to issue the following MySQL commands to reset the root password: